pyscaffold/pyscaffoldext-cookiecutter/README.rst

 .. code-block:: shell

-   $ pipx install pyscaffold  # if you havent installed pyscaffold yet
+   $ pipx install pyscaffold  # if you haven't installed pyscaffold yet
    $ pipx inject pyscaffold pyscaffoldext-cookiecutter

 Note that, after the installation, ``putup -h`` will show a new option